KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.kolibricloud.ch.faq/content/overview/_index.md

 All data is stored in a data center in Ireland (soon to be in Switzerland) in an SQL database and partly information is cached in log files to recover data in an emergency.
 It is automatically backed up every 5-10 min.

-## How do I get the data from the devices to the WebApp?
+## How does the data get from the devices to the WebApp?

 The entire system is not that complicated.